Online Trading Starts Here

 Proprietary trading firms are financial institutions that trade in various financial markets in order to make a direct profit for themselves, rather than on behalf of clients.
 They employ expert traders, called prop traders, to trade and invest to generate these profits.
 As the job requires financial expertise and involves a lot of pressure, firms are constantly on the lookout for the best talent.

 The year-on-year search for prop trading firms has increased by 900% since 2022, and 80% of prop trading firms plan to increase their trader headcount in 2023, meaning that the employment market for prospective prop traders is booming.
 With the search underway for a new generation of prop traders, interviewing for a prop trading position is extremely competitive.
 Understanding the interview process and what questions might arise would give any interviewee the upper hand.
-In this article, Traders Union breaks down the prop trader interview process to better prepare you for outperforming your competitors.
+This article breaks down the prop trader interview process to better prepare you for outperforming your competitors.

 Types of interviews